 GM 5.2: TQM and Business Excellence

-Objectives: Students understand the concept of quality and managerial commitment to maintaining a continuing, organisation-wide drive towards excellence in all products and services.
-Students understand quality management principles and techniques, the variety of quality management concepts and models, and learn how to introduce a quality management system into an organisation.
+Objectives: Students understand the concept of quality and managerial commitment to maintaining a continuing, organization-wide drive towards excellence in all products and services.
+Students understand quality management principles and techniques, the variety of quality management concepts and models, and learn how to introduce a quality management system into an organization.

-- Concept of quality: products, services, projects, organisations
+- Concept of quality: products, services, projects, organizations

 - Concept of quality management: quality planning, quality control, quality assurance, quality improvement